 - If the subject is impaired

 - What drug category(s) is/are causing the impairment

 - If a medical condition is causing the impairment

-There are over 5,000 officers certified world wide…..this is less than 1/10 of 1 percent of all certified law enforcement officers.
+There are more than 5,000 officers certified world wide…..this is less than 1/10 of 1% of all certified law enforcement officers.